 Strategy is the art of distributing and applying means to fulfill a goal.
 It’s not movement, but how effective that movement is.
 The perfect strategy remains accomplishing the goal without any serious loss.
 Executing the perfect strategy happens using the indirect approach along the lines of both least expectation and least resistance.
 Flexibility allows you to pursue alternative objectives putting your opponents on the “horns of dilemma.”

 Dislocation and exploitation are the underlying fundamentals of a sound strategy.
-Concentrating on tactics means we forget “the necessity of making the enemy do do something wrong.”
+Concentrating on tactics means we forget “the necessity of making the enemy do something wrong.”
 Use speed along with the indirect approach.
 As Hart explains using strategy means “the longest way around is the often the shortest way home.”

 2. 33 Strategies of War & 48 Laws of Power by Robert Greene

 In 33 Strategies of War, Robert Greene created a list of 33 fundamental approaches and how to use them in all types of situations.
 The whole goal of strategy remains having as many different options as possible to accomplish the same goal.
 It’s to be flexible in the approach.
 Greene gives page after page over 33 different chapters filled with strategies to use–defensive and offensive.
 It’s a strategic action guide to help win all types of wars.
 That’s including Susan’s petty office battles.

 3. The March of Folly: From Troy to Vietnam by Barbara W. Tuchman

 Married to Failure, each story illustrates rejecting reason.
-Rejecting counsel in each case this book give examples in history where failure wasn’t fate, but directly from the action or inaction of leaders.
+Rejecting counsel in each case this book gives examples in history where failure wasn’t fate, but directly from the action or inaction of leaders.
 Those same leaders had strong council against those actions, yet decided to continue.

 “when the soul is opposed to knowledge, or opinion or reason which are her natural laws, I call folly.” — Plato